- Why Research

 May Goldman Shaw Distinguished Professor of Molecular Oncology Research

 Chapel Hill, North Carolina

-In the coming year, they will implement single-cell gene expression analysis approaches to investigate the underlying diversity of epithelial cell types present in the normal breast and in each distinct subtype of breast cancer to understand how epithelial tumor cells adapt to chemotherapy treatment.
+In the coming year, they will conduct analyses of normal breast epithelial and breast cancer cells to understand how epithelial tumor cells adapt to chemotherapy treatment.

-They continue to build, test, and validate objective computational models based upon tumor biology to improve personalized patient treatment regimens.
-They will use methods that consider both DNA mutations and RNA expression patterns to create coordinated predictive algorithms.
-They have used this approach to demonstrate that combining these factors provides a more accurate prediction than using a single factor.
+Dr. Perou continues to build, test, and validate computational models based on tumor genetics, genomics, and pathology features to improve personalized patient treatment regimens.
+These methods consider both DNA mutations and RNA expression patterns to create coordinated predictive algorithms.
+Using this approach, he has shown that combining these factors provides a more accurate prediction than using a single factor.

 Dr. Perou is a member of the Lineberger Comprehensive Cancer Center at UNC, and the Scientific Director of the UNC Bioinformatics Core.
 He received his PhD in Cellular and Molecular Biology from the Department of Pathology at the University of Utah (1996) where he cloned the human Chediak-Higashi Syndrome gene.
 He next performed his postdoctoral training in the laboratory of David Botstein at Stanford University (1997-2000) where he began his genomic studies of human tumors using DNA microarrays.
 These genomic analyses resulted in the identification of novel subtypes of human breast tumors that predict patient survival times and response to therapy.
 Dr. Perou's laboratory at UNC is focused on using genomics, genetics, and laboratory models to decipher the underlying biology of the molecular subtypes of breast cancer.
 He then uses this biological information to develop novel therapeutic strategies that are specifically targeted against each of these distinct subtypes of breast cancer.